 LLB (Hons, First Class), BA, University of Otago.

 STEP Advanced Certificate in Trust Disputes.

 Nathaniel was admitted to practise in New Zealand in 2011 and New York in 2017.
 He is an affiliate member of the Society of Trust and Estate Practitioners.
-Nathaniel authored the 2021 New Zealand chapter of Enforcement of Money Judgements, and co-authored the New Zealand chapters of The Securities Litigation Review (Editions 4, 5 and 6), The Legal 500: Insurance & Reinsurance Comparative guide and Enforcement of Judgments 2022: A Chambers Global Practice Guide.
+Nathaniel co-authored the New Zealand chapter of Oxford University Press' "International Trust Disputes".
+He also authored the 2022 New Zealand chapter of Enforcement of Money Judgements, and co-authored the New Zealand chapters of The Legal 500: Insurance & Reinsurance Comparative guide, Enforcement of Judgments 2022: A Chambers Global Practice Guide and Insurance Litigation 2022: A Chambers Global Practice Guide.